danielfm/smudge/README.md

 (setq spotify-api-country "MX")
 ````

-The results will be displayed in a separate buffer with the following key
+All these commands will display results in a separate buffer with the following
-bindings:
+key bindings:

 | Key              | Description                                                |
 |:-----------------|:-----------------------------------------------------------|